Where will you explore?

 Commonwealth Bay/Ross Sea

-Eastern Antarctica is even more remote than the Peninsula area and is therefore much less visited, but nevertheless on many people’s wish-lists.
+Eastern Antarctica is even more remote than the Antarctic Peninsula and is therefore much less visited, but nevertheless it sits firmly on many people’s wish-lists.
 There are two areas for exploration, the Ross Sea and Commonwealth Bay, both of which have historic associations with great explorers.
 Commonwealth Bay is where the Australian, Douglas Mawson wintered in 1912 and 1913 and named the area ‘home of the blizzard’ because of its exceptionally high and katabatic winds.
-The Ross Sea area is where the ill-fated Scott and Shackleton quest for the South Pole was based and their evocative, time capsule huts are there to be visited.
+The Ross Sea area is where the ill-fated Scott and Shackleton quest for Antacrtica's South Pole was based and their evocative, time capsule huts are there to be visited.
 Sailings start or finish in Hobart or Invercargill with some continuing to (or starting at) Ushuaia.
-One ship visiting the region has helicopters, which allow landings on the ice shelf and the continent itself, enabling viewings of emperor penguins amongst other wildlife and scenery.View Trips
+One expedition cruise vessel visiting the region has helicopters, which allow landings on the ice shelf and the continent itself, enabling viewings of emperor penguins amongst other wildlife and scenery.View Trips

 South Georgia has probably the highest concentration of wildlife of anywhere on earth.
 Combine this with spectacular scenery and you understand why it is dubbed the ‘jewel in the crown’ of Antarctica.
 The island is home to massive rookeries of king penguins – step ashore at Salisbury Plain and the birds and their young stretch as far as the eye can see.
 There are also nesting colonies of other penguins and several species of albatross, all of which are approachable with care.
 An endemic land bird and birders’ target is the readily-seen South Georgia pipit.
 On the shores are elephant and fur seals and inland, large herds of feral reindeer .
 At Grytviken, the only settlement on the island, is the grave of Ernest Shackleton and, in the museum, a replica of the James Caird, the small boat in which he and his crew made their epic crossing from Elephant Island.Learn More View Trips